tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/监控与告警/告警策略（腾讯云可观测平台）_intl_en.md

 3. In the pop-up window, select the target alarm object and click **OK** to associate it with the alarm policy.

 ## FAQs
-### How can I configure the source/replica delay monitoring?
+### How can I configure the source-replica delay monitoring?
 You can do so by following the steps below based on the actual scenarios.
 - **Scenario 1**: Configure source-replica delay monitoring for the source instance
  1. Log in to the [TCOP console](https://console.cloud.tencent.com/monitor/alarm2/history) select **Alarm Policy** under **Alarm Management** module on the left sidebar, and click **Create Policy** on the **Policy Management** tab.